Thank the more than 350 alumni, undergraduates and guests for being part of our amazing Centennial celebration on Oct. 29, 2022.

-Few chapters find themselves lucky enough to have an alumni brother awarded Mr. Pi Kappa Phi, the highest award bestowed nationally upon a Pi Kapp.
+Few chapters find themselves fortunate enough to have an alumni brother awarded Mr. Pi Kappa Phi, the highest award bestowed nationally upon a Pi Kapp.
 The Omega alumni to win the award were Greg Linder in 2013 and David Lane in 2015.

 David Lane (2015)

-David (omega 835) has served as president of Pi Kapp Properties, was national president during the 2004 centennial, and headed the Omega housing corp in rebuilding the house after the 1987 fire.
+David (Omega 835) has served as president of Pi Kapp Properties, was national president during the 2004 centennial, and headed the Omega chapter’s fund-raising efforts for rebuilding the house after the 1987 fire.

 Help the chapter and your fellow alumni stay up to date with what has been happening with you.